Make Nursing Work for You!

 Your nursing journey plays a vital role in the lifetime health of you, your baby, and your family.
 But you don't need to make this journey alone!

 Image by Kimberly Alexis Photography

-Sarah has launched Hearts' Work Breastfeeding Support to provide a new level of in-depth, clinical support to help families in Columbia County and beyond to better meet their feeding goals.
+Sarah has launched Hearts' Work Breastfeeding & Lactation Support to provide a new level of in-depth, clinical support to help families in Columbia County, the Capital District, and beyond to better meet their feeding goals.

-Sarah lives in Columbia County with her husband and children.
+Sarah lives in southern Rensselaer County with her husband and children.
 She has breastfed her own three children, and considers it a great privilege to support other families in their unique feeding journeys.

 A Note on Telehealth and Home Visits

 Almost all lactation issues CAN be successfully addressed by telehealth with appropriately skilled providers.
 The current public health situation has motivated many lactation providers to enhance our skills in this area, and I have seen great results in my practice achieved solely through telehealth visits.
-During the Covid pandemic, in most cases we begin with telehealth appointments to ensure everyone's safety, but may in some instances consider at home visits subsequently if they seem necessary.
+I am now fully vaccinated and feel comfortable making home visits using Covid Guidelines, but am still happy to conduct both initial and follow up visits via live video which can be a great option for many situations.
 Please contact us to discuss any questions you may have about telehealth in your specific situation.